 From a mechanistic point of view, however, it seems plausible that patients with underlying cardiovascular diseases and pre-existing damage to blood vessels such as artherosclerosis may face higher risks for severe diseases.
 During recent weeks, it has become clear that SARS-CoV-2 may directly or indirectly attack the heart, kidney and blood vessels.
-Various cardiac manifestations of COVID-19 do occur contemporarily in many patients (see chapter Clinical Manifestations, page xxx).
+Various cardiac manifestations of COVID-19 do occur contemporarily in many patients (see chapter Clinical Presentation, page 293).
 Infection may lead to cardiac muscle damage, blood vessel constriction and to elevated levels of inflammation-inducing cytokines.
 These direct and indirect adverse effects of the virus may be especially deleterious in those with already established heart disease.
 During the next months, we will learn more about the role and contributions of arteriosclerosis in the pathogenesis of COVID-19.

 |Table 1.
 Hypertension in larger cohort studies, prevalence and outcome|